Jpfonseca/BumblebeeCudaSwitch/README.md

 It can be useful when you're trying to use [CUDA](https://developer.nvidia.com/cuda-zone), but your graphic card is being controlled by bbswitch.

-### Warning
-This script only works if you're using Bumblebee to control your graphic card.

 ## How to use